-I know, an “action cam pole” is really just a fancy name for a selfie stick, but to be honest, sometimes it comes in handy – especially since I'm usually out in the mountains by myself (the amount of effort required to set up my camera on tripod and then take a photo of myself is typically far more than I am willing to expend).
+I know, an “action cam pole” is really just a fancy name for a selfie stick, but to be honest, sometimes it comes in handy – especially since I’m usually out in the mountains by myself (the amount of effort required to set up my camera on a tripod and then take a photo of myself is typically far more than I am willing to expend).

 - Pole material: Waterproof aluminum

 - Closed length: 10 in / 25 cm